What to do with radioactive scrap metal

 Scrap metal should always be handled with care during the recycling process, regardless of whether it appears to be dangerous or not.
 If you are ever unsure of what to do, call an expert.

 Generally speaking, these radioactive scrap metals won’t be in a typical household.
-If they do occur, they are in very small or in uninhabited older properties.
-There are also dedicated professionals who will process the materials and handle their disposal for you.
+If they do occur, they are in very small quantities or in uninhabited older properties.
+There are also dedicated professionals who will process the radioactive scrap metal and handle their disposal for you.

 Where can radioactive substances be found?

-Some of the main sources for radioactive material in the metal recycling world include:
+Some of the main sources for radioactive scrap metal in the metal recycling world include:

 ‘Orphan’ sources: Typically, these are redundant industrial equipment, like gauges or medical equipment, which will contain some radioactive elements.
 These sources are usually found out of regulatory control but are generally rare.

 Naturally Occurring Radioactive Material (NORM): NORM sources generally contain uranium-238 and thorium-232 and their associated radioactive decay products.
-Examples of NORM materials that you may occasionally come across include zircon sands or refractory materials.
+Examples of NORM materials that you may occasionally come across in radioactive scrap metal include zircon sands or refractory materials.

 Low Specific Activity (LSA) scale: LSA scale radioactive decay products can accumulate on the inside of items from machines involved in certain chemical processes, such as old piping.
 LSA decay can also occur in items from the oil and gas industry.
 They can also be found in various alloys like welding equipment that contain natural thorium and consequently radioactive thorium.